eebs/Tours/README.md

 * **DeleteAction**

-  Requests to the Delete actino will delete the tour with the ID passed in via the URL parameters.
+  Requests to the Delete action will delete the tour with the ID passed in via the URL parameters.
 So `DELETE /api/tour/1` will delete the tour with ID 1.

 Testing
 -------